- Published on

 Turborepo

-Turborepo is an intelligent build system optimized for JavaScript and TypeScript codebases.
+A fast build system for JavaScript and TypeScript projects.

 NX